cryostatio/cryostatio.github.io/guides/_subsections/automated-analysis.md

         If you do not have any <code>Recordings</code> present in the <i>Active Recordings</i>
         view, follow
         <a href='#startstop-a-recording'>Start/Stop a Recording</a>
-        to create one, or select a different target application.
+        to create one, or select a different <code>target</code> application.
         You may also select an <code>Archived Recording</code> for <code>Automated Analysis</code>.
       "
     %}